Glenturret: A portrait

-Imagine standing in front of a distillery that was already producing whisky when Mozart was still composing and the French Revolution was still to come.
-Welcome to The Glenturret – Scotland's oldest working distillery, producing single malt whisky in picturesque Perthshire since 1763 (some sources even say 1717!).
+Imagine standing before a distillery that was already producing whisky when Mozart was still composing and the French Revolution was yet to come.
+Welcome to The Glenturret – Scotland's oldest working distillery, producing Single Malt Whisky in picturesque Perthshire since 1763 (some sources even say 1717!).

-But Glenturret is far more than just a historical curiosity.
-Following a spectacular transformation under the Lalique Group since 2018, the distillery now combines centuries-old tradition with modern luxury, Michelin-starred gastronomy, and artisanal perfection.
-In this profile, you'll learn all about its fascinating history, its unique whiskies, and why Glenturret is more exciting now than ever.
+But Glenturret is much more than just a historical curiosity.
+Following a spectacular transformation under the Lalique Group since 2018, the distillery now combines centuries-old tradition with modern luxury, Michelin-aspiring gastronomy, and artisanal perfection.
+In this portrait, you'll learn everything about its fascinating history, unique whiskies, and why Glenturret is more exciting than ever right now.

 🏴 1763-1875: The Founding Years

-The story of Glenturret begins – like so many Scottish whisky stories – with illegal distillation .
-As early as 1717 , a secret distillery called "Hosh" (Gaelic for "foot") is said to have been operating on the banks of the River Turret in the Grampian Mountains , run by the Drummond family .
+The history of Glenturret begins – like so many Scottish whisky stories – with illicit distillation.
+As early as 1717, a secret distillery named "Hosh" (Gaelic for "foot") is said to have operated on the banks of the River Turret in the Grampian Mountains, run by the Drummond family.

-Glenturret was officially licensed in 1763 , making it the oldest documented distillery in Scotland – even older than Strathisla (1786) and Bowmore (1779).
-The name "Glenturret" translates to "Valley of the Turret" and refers to its idyllic location on the river of the same name.
+Official licensing took place in 1763, making Glenturret the oldest documented distillery in Scotland – even before Strathisla (1786) and Bowmore (1779).
+The name "Glenturret" translates to "Valley of the Turret" and refers to its idyllic location by the river of the same name.

-- 1775: John Drummond receives the first official license
+- 1775: John Drummond obtains the first official license

 - 1875: First closure due to economic difficulties

-Like many Scottish distilleries, Glenturret suffered during the two World Wars:
+Like many Scottish distilleries, Glenturret suffered during both World Wars:

 The distillery seemed lost – until a visionary whisky enthusiast appeared.

-In 1957, James Fairlie , a passionate whisky lover, bought the dilapidated buildings and began a spectacular reconstruction.
-Using second-hand Tullibardine stills and a great deal of dedication, he brought Glenturret back to life.
+In 1957, James Fairlie, a passionate whisky lover, bought the dilapidated buildings and began a spectacular reconstruction.
+With used stills from Tullibardine and a lot of dedication, he brought Glenturret back to life.

 - 1960: Opening of one of Scotland's first visitor centers (only the second distillery ever!)